 Clinical featuresThis section has been translated automatically.

-Recurrent fever, myalgias, lesions resembling polyarteritis nodosa.
-Signs of livedo racemosa.
-Some patients may have renal and/or gastrointestinal involvement with arterial hypertension aneurysms or ischemic necrosis of the fingers (S.u.
-Zhou et al. 2014; Navon Elkan et al. 2014).
-Some patients present with clinical immunodeficiency (van Eyck et al. 2014).
+Recurrent fever, myalgias, inflammatory skin changes resembling polyarteritis nodosa, livedo racemosa.
+Some patients may have renal and/or gastrointestinal involvement with arterial hypertension, aneurysms or ischemic necrosis of the fingers.
+Some patients exhibit clinical immunodeficiency (Zhou Q et al. 2014).

 LaboratoryThis section has been translated automatically.